 Using a 50/50 mix of GW Caliban Green and GW Warpstone Glow, build up thin layers on the raised areas of the model.
 There isn’t much to see at this point but it will provide a smoother blend into the much brighter colours later.
 Note that each layer should work inwards from the last on a thinner, more raised area.

 Again, working in towards the raised areas, build up thin layers of GW Warpstone Glow.

 Step 6: Third Highlight

 Step 7: Fourth Highlight

 Following the same process, use GW Moot Green for the next highlight.

 Step 8: Final Highlight

 Finally, use VMC Yellow Green to mark a line down the brightest areas of the model.
-This will really push the contrast and will be most obvious vertically on the legs and in the centre of the flat panels (like a bloom of light).
+This little pot of magic will really push the contrast and will be most obvious vertically on the legs and in the centre of the flat panels (like a bloom of light).

 That’s all there is to the armour.
 If you’ve followed the tutorial or have another approach, I’d love to see the results.